watershed/hylia/src/posts/here-in-my-car-in-2019.md

 If vehicle manufacture and disposal is really only a fifth of the lifetime emissions for a petrol car, my second hand purchases don’t look quite so virtuous do they.

-But then neither does the purchase of an electric vehicle powered by an EU average mix of electricity generation with:
+But then neither does the purchase of an electric vehicle powered by an EU average mix of electricity generation which results in:

 * ~30% _more_ emissions in manufacture
 * ~40% fewer emissions thereafter